Housing: Rethinking the space we need to live | DW | 18.01.2022

 The coronavirus pandemic caused a global drop in emissions from the building and construction sectors, reaching lows not seen since 2007, the Global Status Report for Buildings and Construction found.
 That lull isn't expected to last, however.

-According to Professor Jarvis, the past two years also yielded other insights into the meaning of our homes.
+Professor Jarvis said the past two years also yielded other insights into the meaning of our homes.

-"We shouldn't all be living in single family dwellings where inevitably one in four of us are going to be just one person living alone, for many, many decades."
+"We shouldn't all be living in single family dwellings where inevitably one in four of us are going to be just one person living alone, for many, many decades," she added.

 The German capital has become a minefield for renters and the problem is becoming increasingly politicized.
 But in the Irish capital, Dublin, the situation has developed into a full-blown housing crisis.